GiovanniZambiasi/gameplay-framework-unity/README.md

 ### Why custom callbacks?

 Having manual control over the order of the *setup/update/dispose* of your classes can be **very beneficial**.
-This avoids race-conditions between `MonoBehaviour`s (ever had a bug where some `MonoBehaviour`'s `Start` method got called before another's, and the former depended on the latter to initialize itself?).
+This avoids race-conditions between `MonoBehaviours` (ever had a bug where some `MonoBehaviour`'s `Start` method got called before another's, and the former depended on the latter to initialize itself?).
 It also enables any developer in the project to understand **exactly in what order** things are happenning, without having to worry about the [Script Execution Order settings](https://docs.unity3d.com/Manual/class-MonoManager.html) hidden away in a menu.
 Defining custom `Tick(float deltaTime)` methods can also be extremely useful when writing [unit tests](https://docs.unity3d.com/2017.4/Documentation/Manual/testing-editortestsrunner.html).

 ## Rules